MicrosoftDocs/learn/learn-pr/azure/intro-to-security-in-azure/includes/7a-microsoft-sdl.md

 ### Establish a standard incident response process

 Preparing an incident response plan is crucial for addressing new threats that can emerge over time, and your plan should be created in coordination with your organization's dedicated Product Security Incident Response Team (PSIRT).
+Your incident response plan should:

-The plan should include who to contact in case of a security emergency, and establish the protocol for security servicing, including plans for code inherited from other groups within the organization and for third-party code.
-The incident response plan should be tested before it is needed! (whitepaper)
+- Include who to contact in case of a security emergency
+- Establish the protocol for security servicing (including plans for code inherited from other groups within the organization and for third-party code)
+- Be tested before it is needed

 For more information about incident responses, see: